hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 ## 1 Theory

-In this section we describe the theoretical aspects of query optimization that forms the basis of the Hazelcast Mustang query optimizer.
+In this section we describe the theoretical aspects of query optimization that form the basis of the Hazelcast Mustang query optimizer.

 ### 1.1 Definitions